GiridharRNair/YourDailyRundownBackend/README.md

 1. **User Registration**: Users can register with their first name, last name, email, and select news categories they are interested in.
 This information is stored in a MongoDB database after user validation.

-2. **Email Delivery**: Summarized news articles are sent to users via email on a daily schedule at 8 AM CST (13:00 UTC).
+2. **News Article Summarization**: To provide users with a concise overview of the day's top headlines, the backend retrieves news articles from the New York Times API across various categories.
+It then leverages Google's PaLM AI to generate accurate and informative article summaries.
+This summarization process helps users quickly grasp the key points of each article.

-3. **News Article Summarization**: The backend retrieves top headlines from the New York Times API for various categories and summarizes these articles using a Google's PaLM AI.
+3. **Email Delivery**: YourDailyRundown ensures that users stay informed by delivering the summarized news articles, from the previous step, to their email inbox.
+Articles are sent out daily at 8 AM CST (13:00 UTC) based on the user's selected preferences and interests.

-4. **Unsubscribe**: Users can unsubscribe from the service by clicking an unsubscribe link in the email.
-Their information is then removed from the database.
+4. **Unsubscribe**: For users who wish to discontinue the service, YourDailyRundown offers a straightforward unsubscribe option.
+By clicking the unsubscribe link provided in the daily email, users can easily opt out of receiving further newsletters.
+The backend ensures that their information is promptly removed from the database.

 ## Components